saitaiky/notebook/docs/docs/other/drawing.md

 ### Mid-tone

 Mid-tone fall into the light and is the range of tones that fall between the highlights and shadows, and it is affected by the intensity and direction of the light source.

+### Steps

+- Layer 1
+    - alignment (the most difficult - because you have to a tract real light object)
+    - 12-16lines approx
+    - complicated shape = put more lines
+    - simple shape
+- layer2
+    - clarify overlay
+    - more fine
+- Layer3
+    - light affect the form
+    - the form affect the light
+    - 2 values
+- Layer4
+    - 3 values
+- Layer5
+    - detailing shape and form

+### Notes
+- one surface, one colour value
+- different angles, look upward nose level becomes the same as eyes
+- Look downward nose level becomes the same as month